kean/articles/2021-06-02-lazy-image.markdown

 <img width="300px" class="Screenshot" src="{{ site.url }}/images/posts/lazy-image/perf-mp4.png">
 <img width="300px" class="Screenshot" src="{{ site.url }}/images/posts/lazy-image/perf-gif.png">

 It required a bit of digging into AVKit because there was no high-level API to play videos from memory.
-I ended up an asset (`AVAsset`) with a custom `AVAssetResourceLoaderDelegate`:
+I ended up using an asset (`AVAsset`) with a custom `AVAssetResourceLoaderDelegate`:

 ```swift
 // This allows LazyImage to play video from memory.